N O . 9 D U A N E S T R E E T .

 What eventually became of the DSLH?

-The LH continued to be used for homeless boys well into the 20th century.
-It was still known as the Newsboys' Home (the word "Lodging" seems to have been commonly dropped from its name sometime in the late 1910's) as late as 1942.
+Despite this, it was still known as the Newsboys' Home (the word "Lodging" seems to have been commonly dropped from its name sometime in the late 1910's) as late as 1942.

 The Coast Guard took over the building, whose address was now given as 244 William St., on Jan.
 13, 1943.
 Soldiers and sailors in transit had sometimes spent the night there alongside the boys as early as 1941.